amasiukevich/unstructured-tutorial/README.md

-# Tutorial for Unstructured.io.
-Code from Deeplearning.AI's course on Unstructured
+# Tutorial for Unstructured.io library usage

+All the code comes from examples of DeepLearning.AI's [course](https://www.deeplearning.ai/short-courses/preprocessing-unstructured-data-for-llm-applications/) on Unstructured.

 Includes
 - Normalizing elements of several documents (PPTX, PDF, MD)